CodeMissy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5) chmod u+x hello => adds execute permission to the owner of file hello.

 6) chmod ug+x,o+r hello => gives execute permission to owner and group owner, and read permission to the user.

+7) chmod a+x hello => gives execute permission to owner, group owner and users.